knalam2/ardupilot/libraries/AP_Scripting/drivers/VSPeak_flow_meter.md

 You can use the parameter `VSPF_CFACT` to compensate for scaling errors in the sensor setup.
 1 is the default value.
 Set to <1 if the measurements are too high.

+## Refueling

+When refueling, make sure to set `BATT*CAPACITY` to the actual, new value of the fuel volume that is in the tank.

+If operating under mode A (Save consumed), reset the sensor by triggering the PWM pulse.

+# Parameters

+The script used the following parameters:

+## VSPF_ENABLE

+Setting this to 1 enables the driver.

+## VSPF_BAT_IDX

+Selects which battery monitor instance will be fed the fuel consumption information.
+1-indexed.

+## VSPF_CFACT

+This is multiplicative factor to correct the measured flow.
+Set to <1 if your sensor measures too high and vice versa.

+## VSPF_MODE

+Tells the script which mode it is operating in.
+0: Mode A, save consumption.
+1: Mode B, reset consumption.